swinterbourne/riboviz-work/open-science-projects.md

 _Sophie Winterbourne_

-Sophie Marie Winterbourne is currently an MSc Bioinformatics student at the University of Edinburgh.
-She received her bachelor with honours degree in Biological Sciences (Biotechnology) from the University at Edinburgh.
-Sophie worked in Dr Edward Wallace's lab as a Research Assisstant focusing on investigating translation by analysing ribosome profiling data.
-Email: smwinterbourne@gmail.com
+Sophie Winterbourne is currently an MSc Bioinformatics student at the University of Edinburgh.
+She received a First-Class Honours degree in Biological Sciences (Biotechnology) from the University of Edinburgh.
+Her Honours project focused on studying inhibitory features of translation in _Saccharomyces cerevisiae_ using the open-source software package 'riboviz'.
+Sophie worked in The Wallace lab as a Research Assistant in Bioinformatics where she helped improve documentation and provided new functionality.
+She would like to continue her studies within the field of translational biology.